ATLAS-Intro-to-VR-fall-2019/Midterm-Part-3/README.md

 Now that you have a repo created, using whatever tool you prefer ([Github Desktop Client](https://desktop.github.com/) *recommended*, [Git Kracken](https://www.gitkraken.com/), [Git Bash](https://git-scm.com/downloads)), clone the project in your desktop.
 Once you have cloned the project, create a new Unity project with Unity Hub in the cloned folder.
 From there, follow the instructions of your chosen tool to make your first commit and push the code to github.

-## Connecting To Qualisys
+## Importing the Qualisys Library
 The manufacture of the motion capture system we will be using is [Qualisys](https://www.qualisys.com/).
 You can check out their website here.
 They also have a [Unity plugin](https://www.qualisys.com/software/unity/) that will make our lives easy.
 You can install [qualisys plugin](http://www.qualisys.com/download/Qualisys-Real-Time-Streaming.unitypackage) by downloading the package, then opening up your Unity project and in the top menu selecting **Assets->Import Package->Custom Package** and selecting the downloaded file.
+If you look in the Assets section of the project in Unity, you should now see a project folder.

+## Connecting to the Tracking System